controlplane-com/github-actions-example-terraform/README.md

 The Terraform provider and Control Plane CLI require a `Service Account` with the proper permissions to perform actions against the Control Plane API.

 1. Follow the Control Plane documentation to create a Service Account and create a key.
 Take a note of the key.
 It will be used in the next section.
 2. Add the Service Account to the `superusers` group.
-Once the workflow executes as expected, a policy can be created with a limited set of permissions and the Service Account can be removed from the `superusers` group.
+Once the action executes as expected, a policy can be created with a limited set of permissions and the Service Account can be removed from the `superusers` group.

-## GitHub Set Up

-The example require the following variables be added as a secret.

-Browse to the Secrets page by clicking `Settings` (top menu bar), then `Secrets` (left menu bar).

-- `CPLN_ORG`: Control Plane org.
-- `CPLN_TOKEN`: Service Account Key.

-- `CPLN_GVC_DEV`: The name of the GVC for the `dev` branch.
-- `CPLN_WORKLOAD_DEV`: The name of the workload for the `dev` branch.
-- `CPLN_IMAGE_NAME_DEV`: The name of the image that will be deployed for the `dev` branch.
-The workflow will append the short SHA of the commit when pushing the image to the org's private image repository.
-- `TF_WORKSPACE_DEV`: The Terraform workspace name for the `dev` branch. **Do not include the common prefix used when setting up the workspace in the `Terraform Cloud Set Up` section.**

-- `CPLN_GVC_MAIN`: The name of the GVC for the `main` branch.
-- `CPLN_WORKLOAD_MAIN`: The name of the workload for the `main` branch.
-- `CPLN_IMAGE_NAME_MAIN`: The name of the image that will be deployed for the `main` branch.
-The workflow will append the short SHA of the commit when pushing the image to the org's private image repository.
-- `TF_WORKSPACE_MAIN`: The Terraform workspace name for the `main` branch. **Do not include the common prefix used when setting up the workspace in the `Terraform Cloud Set Up` section.**

-- `TF_PROVIDER_VERSION`: The version number of the Control Plane Terraform Provider (Current version is: 1.0.1).
-- `TF_CLOUD_TOKEN`: Terraform Cloud Authentication Token.

 ## Example Overview and Set Up